softprops/np/README.md

     version Project version.
 Defaults to defaults key or sbt built-in default plugin  Boolean indicator of whether the project is a plugin project.
 Defaults to defaults key or false dir     Path to dir where np should generate project.
 Defaults to defaults key or '.'

+## Contributing / Issues

+Please post any issues or ideas you have to [np's issues](https://github.com/softprops/np/issues)

+If you like rolling up your sleaves feel free to fork and create a feature branch

 Doug Tangren (softprops) 2011